GlobalFishingWatch/GFW_technical_documentation/SAR-vessel-and-infrastructure-detections.md

 - Sentinel-1 does not sample over the open ocean, mostly along shorelines
 - spatial coverage is not homogeneous, European waters are imaged more frequently
 - sea ice, in high latitudes, is known to cause false positives
+- images prior 2018 are of lower quality, introducing potential false positives